EthernalStar/Multi-Flip-Patcher/README.md

 Here are some situations where I use this Tool:

-* Patching a great amount of ROM Files.
+* Patching a great amount of ROM Files at the same time.
 * Creating Patches of your ROM Hacks for better Storage.
+* Verify everything with CRC32 Checksums.

 ## Building